Nonexistence of proper $p$-biharmonic maps and Liouville type theorems I: case of $p\geq2$: Liouville type theorem for -biharmonic maps from

 where $\{e_i\}$ is a local orthonormal frame field on $M$.
 Hence when $M=\mathbb{R}^m$ and $ranku\leq1$ we have $\frac{1}{2}\Delta|du|^2=|\tilde{\nabla}du|^2$.
 Therefore $|du|\Delta|du|=|\tilde{\nabla}du|^2-|\nabla|du||^2\geq0$, which implies that $|du|$ is a subharmonic function on $\mathbb{R }^m$.
 Then by Yau's $L^p$ Liouville type theorem(\cite{Yau}) for subharmonic functions we have $|du|$ is a constant which is zero by $\int_{\mathbb{R}^m}|du|^pdx<\infty$.
 Thus we have proved that $u$ is a constant map. \endproof

-\textbf{Acknowledgement:} Yingbo Han is supported by Nanhu Scholars Program for Young Scholars of XYNU and the Universities Young Teachers Program of Henan Province (2016GGJS-096).
-Yong Luo is supported by the NSF of China(No.11501421).
+\textbf{Acknowledgement:} Yingbo Han was supported by NSF of China (No.11971415) and Nanhu Scholars Program for Young Scholars of XYNU and the Universities Young Teachers Program of Henan Province (2016GGJS-096).
+Yong Luo was supported by the NSF of China (No.11501421).
+Both authors would like to thank the anonymous reviewer for the suggestions which make this paper more readable.